Vicious-Development/ViciousCore/README.md

 @Override
 public void registerRenderers() {
     //Other stuff...
-    //render config is usually a private OverrideConfigurations field. renderconfig = OverrideConfigurations.create(this);
+    //heldconfig is usually a private HeldItemOverrideCFG field. heldconfig = ClientOverrideConfigurations.createWhenHeldOverride(this);
     //Other stuff...
 }
 ```